TuloJustus/RCode_Datasets-Imputing_missing_values_in_footprint_metrics_for_wildlife_monitoring/README.md

-# RCode_Datasets-Imputing Missing Values in Footprint Metrics for Wildlife Monitoring
+## Project Overview

-This repository is associated with the research paper titled **"Keeping Track!: Monitoring Endangered Species with Footprint Identification
+This repository is associated with the research paper titled **"Keeping Track!: Monitoring Endangered Species with Footprint Identification Technology Enhanced by Missing Value Imputation."** The primary objective of this project is to assess the feasibility of incorporating Missing Value Imputation as a valuable data preprocessing step in the context of the established Footprint Identification Technology developed by Wildtrack ([Wildtrack Website](https://www.wildtrack.org/)).
+By introducing artificial missing values into five different datasets, we aimed to explore the potential of this approach and validate our findings on a new dataset containing real missing values.

+### The Significance of Missing Value Imputation

-Technology Enhanced by Missing Value Imputation"**.
-The aim of the project is the imputation of missing so-called landmark points in images of animal footprints.
-The imputation of missing points is necessary for the classification and identification of the footprints by calculating distances, angles, and areas of the landmark points.
-In total, the footprints of five different species originating from more than 100 individuals were examined.
-In each case, artificially missing values are generated in the present datasets and then imputed.
-All used datasets and R codes with self-written functions and examples are deposited in this repository.
-In addition, necessary snippets of the FIT Pairwise model are provided via Dropbox, and a manual of how to use FIT is given here.
+The imputation of missing landmark points is a crucial step in the classification and identification of animal footprints, as it enables the calculation of distances, angles, and areas of these points.
+In this study, we examined the footprints of five different species, comprising data from over 100 individual animals.
+For each species, we intentionally introduced artificial missing values into the existing datasets and subsequently applied imputation techniques to recover these missing data points.

-## Folder Structure
+### Repository Contents

+Within this repository, you will find all the datasets used in our research, along with the R code containing self-written functions and illustrative examples.
+These resources are made available to facilitate further exploration and experimentation in the field of wildlife monitoring through footprint analysis.

+### FIT Pairwise Model Snippets

+To aid in the practical application of the FIT (Footprint Identification Technology) Pairwise model, essential code snippets are provided via Dropbox.
+Additionally, a comprehensive manual on how to utilize FIT is included, offering step-by-step guidance for those interested in implementing this technology.

 ### Datasets